Unplanned Cesarean Birth. A warrior’s path.

 Are birth plans worth the paper they’re written on?

-I’m not sure one can actually plan a birth, knowing that birth is inherently unpredictable.
-I think writing a birth plan is a good exercise in looking at and discussing your birth preferences with your birth partner.
+I’m sure we can’t actually plan a birth, knowing that birth is inherently unpredictable. but I do think writing a birth plan is a good exercise in looking at and discussing your birth preferences with your birth partner.
 It can also be a useful communication aid for your midwife to read whilst you are busy birthing and not able to fully express your wishes.
-Beyond this it is of very limited value.
-If you do write your birth preferences down please just write on just one side of A4 paper, use bullet points, and try not to be too outcome orientated.
+It can also help you and your partner plan for unexpected outcomes if you make a plan for all common birth outcomes, and not just the one you want.
+If you do write your birth preferences down please write each on just one side of A4 paper, use bullet points, and try not to be too outcome orientated.
 What I mean by this is do not write “I am having a homebirth, vaginal birth” etc as these are never guaranteed.
-Its fine to write “I hope I’ll have a homebirth” or “I’d prefer x to y if I require pain relief” or how you’d like to spend the first moments with your baby if possible.
+Its fine to write “I hope to have a homebirth” or “I’d prefer x to y if I require pain relief” or how you’d like to spend the first moments with your baby if possible.
 Please do keep it short though, as I’ve heard doctors joke that women with long, inflexible birthplans are bound to need medical interventions!
-So plan all you like, but your baby may have an entirely different plan of it’s own.
-I do believe that all babies do their best to come out the way we have planned, but some get stuck, some run out of energy, and if left to a natural conclusion some babies and women would not survive the birth process.
-Nature doesn’t always get it right despite our best efforts, and timely caesarean surgery saves lives.
+So plan all you like, but your baby may have an entirely different plan of course.
+I do believe that all babies do their best to come out the way we have planned, but some get stuck, some run out of energy or become unwell, and if left to a natural conclusion, some babies and women would not survive the pregnancy or birth process.
+Nature doesn’t always get it right despite our best efforts, and timely caesarean surgery can save lives.

-Why should we feel “less than” if we’ve accepted life saving surgery, albeit unwillingly?
+Why should you feel “less than” if you’ve accepted life saving surgery, albeit unwillingly?
 As a midwife I see so many different types of birth, and not one has more worth than another.
-All women are strong, beautiful and powerful in their birthing.
-This transformational state has equal value whether it is long or short, painful or ecstatic, vaginal or abdominal, surgical or physiological.
+All women and birthing people are strong, beautiful and powerful in their birthing efforts.
+This transformational portal has equal value whether it is long or short, painful or ecstatic, vaginal or abdominal, surgical or physiological.
 Each birth brings forth a baby as well as the birth of new parents who need to start their parenting journey in an empowered way.
-It is a true rite of passage, where we are presented with obstacles and challenges, so we can discover how courageous and strong we really are.
-When women are well supported in their births they get to see their strengths and triumphs, and start their journey to parenthood in a joyful way.
+It is a true rite of passage, where you are presented with obstacles and challenges, so that you can discover how courageous and strong you really are.
+When women and birthing people are well supported in their births they get to see their own strengths and triumphs, and can start their journey to parenthood in a peaceful way.
 Without support and explanation they may be left feeling disappointed or even traumatised by such an unplanned outcome.

-So how can we lessen the impact of unplanned caesareans and enable women to feel strong and empowered in their birthing?
+So how can we lessen the impact of unplanned caesareans and enable people to feel strong and empowered in their birthing?
 It’s important to have continuity of midwife, or a doula if possible.
 Research has shown that continuity of carer leads to better outcomes.
-Women can empower themselves by learning assertiveness phrases and asking for everything to be explained, so they are in charge of the decision making.
-They can organise 2 good birth supporters, who will support their choices, and be able to help practically as well as emotionally after an unplanned outcome.
-Women will need opportunity to debrief their birth with their care provider after unplanned caesarean.
-And as care providers we have a duty to help women understand and integrate their birth experiences.
-Unfortunately most women don’t have continuity of midwifery care, but all midwives and doulas can help a woman after unplanned caesarean birth.
-We can do this by listening, by witnessing their story without interrupting, then by answering their questions.
+Families can empower themselves by learning assertiveness phrases and asking for everything to be explained, so they are in charge of the decision making.
+They can organise 2 good birth supporters, who will support their choices, and be able to help practically as well as emotionally after an unplanned outcome. family members will need opportunity to debrief their birth with their care provider after unplanned caesarean.
+Andcare providers have a duty to help mothers and fathers to understand and integrate their birth experiences.
+Unfortunately most people don’t have continuity of midwifery care, but all midwives and doulas can help a woman after unplanned caesarean birth.
+We can do this by listening, by witnessing their story without interrupting, and by answering their questions.
 We can believe them and validate their experiences, letting them know they made the best choices possible (being a professional means putting aside our personal opinions).
-We can congratulate them on their intuition, bravery, endurance etc, for giving it everything they had and then some, because of course every woman does.
-Don’t forget to mention her beauty and dignity in birthing, her graceful acceptance of the inevitable, and big up her support team too.
+We can congratulate them on their intuition, bravery, endurance etc, for giving it everything they had and then some, because of course every woman and birthing person does.
+Don’t forget to mention their beauty and dignity in birthing, their graceful acceptance of the inevitable, and big up their support team too ifthey helped.

-That woman is a birth warrior, she has done battle with nature and her worst fears, she has bravely laid her body down on the theatre table and has said “cut me open for the sake of my child’ risking her own life to save her unborn baby.
-She then returns from her battle triumphantly holding her reward, her baby, and should be welcomed home as a returning Hero.
+That person is a birth warrior, they have done battle with nature and maybe their worst fears, they have bravely laid their body down on the theatre table and has said “cut me open for the sake of my child’ risking their own life to save their unborn baby.
+They then return from battle triumphantly holding their reward, their baby,! and should be welcomed home as a returning Hero.
 How can this warrior’s birth ever be seen as less than?

 Conclusion

-As a midwife I’ve had the pleasure to see empowering and ecstatic, planned and unplanned caesareans.
+As a birthkeeper and former midwife I’ve had the pleasure to see empowering and ecstatic, planned and unplanned caesareans.
 I have personally had a vbac so also know the joy of vaginal birthing too.
-All births are great opportunities for us to grow and become more than we ever thought possible.
-This is a process of growth not lessening, so let’s treat it as such, and celebrate all birthing women as the birthing Goddesses they are.
+All births are great opportunities to grow and become more than we ever thought possible.
+This is a process of growth not of diminishing, so let’s treat it as such, and celebrate all birthing women, fathers or non-binary people as the birthing Warriors they are.

 thanks so much for posting.
 So Sorry to hear of the loss of your first baby.
 Each pregnancy and each birth teaches us so much.
 I’m so glad you understood and found the precious gems that can be found amidst the darkness.